Hmou05/hmou05.github.io/README.md

 - **Fully Responsive Design**: Optimized for all devices.
 - **Custom Themes**: Light and dark modes for enhanced user experience (in progress).
 - **Collaborative Work**: Showcasing teamwork and co-development.
-- **Bootstrap Footer**: Styled footer designed using Bootstrap for consistency and responsiveness.

 ---